OUTAGE.GREN

 Real-time utility outage tracking for Greece

-Outage.gr is a free, crowdsourced platform that helps millions of Greek residents report and monitor power, water, and internet outages as they happen.
+Outage.gr is a free, crowdsourced platform that helps Greek residents report and monitor power, water, and internet outages as they happen.
+Since launching in early 2026, a growing community has submitted more than 1,500 verified reports from across Greece.

 Our Mission